jball23/the_vent/readme.md

 4. Run $ rails s to start the rails server
 5. Visit the localhost + port that your terminal tells you it's running on...usually localhost:3000

+App features the ability to add a "VENT" with a tag that will categorize it with others with the same tag.
+You can view all Vents from homepage, see their tags, click on the tag to view others with the same tag, or click on the view/add responses link to view/add responses.
+From that page you can delete the vent completely, edit the vent, add a comment, edit the comment, or delete the comment.